 Few, if any, of the thousands of founders that apply to these funds will have the luxury of choosing among multiple offers, but knowing the trade-offs between these offerings can help you decide what matters most to you.

-In terms of cash, things are reversed: TinySeed is the least expensive option in these first 3 years, receiving the fewest dollars as an investor while you capture more for your team than you would with the terms of Earnest or Indie.
-Earnest, meanwhile, who has given up the most equity, has captured more cash than either of their counterparts — $226k vs. $79k for TinySeed and $130k for Indie.vc.
+In terms of cash, things are — counterintuitively, not entirely reversed: TinySeed is indeed the least expensive option in these first two years, receiving the fewest dollars as an investor while you capture more for your team than you would with the terms of Earnest or Indie.
+But Earnest, meanwhile, who was second in residual equity, has received the most cash out of all scenarios — $34k to Indie’s $8k.

 So what’s your decision?
 With valid legal tender and mentorship circles, all three funds are viable vehicles for getting Array where you dream it can go, but the differences are real: Indie.vc allows for a path to maximizing your ownership while delaying repayment, TinySeed requires zero cash repayments at the expense of the most long-term equity and cash in the case of profitable success, while Earnest presents a hybrid that reduces their ownership at the expense of the highest cash outlay in the early years.

-For the scrappiest founders (with minimal salary requirements), Earnest offers reduced ownership, assuming strong early-stage profitability to enable repayment and a long horizon to enjoy the cap; for suburbanites looking to quit their day jobs, or businesses investing 100% back into growth, TinySeed and Indie.vc are strong options, as their cash draws are simply smaller early on with salary triggers that are higher or non-existent.
+For the scrappiest founders that don’t mind the additional cash up front, Earnest offers an ownership-reduction mechanism; for those that do, TinySeed and Indie.vc are strong options, as their cash draws are simply smaller early on, with salary triggers that are higher or non-existent.
 For TinySeed founders, this will come at the cost of cash in the post-seed, pre-exit phase.
 Meanwhile, if you plan to raise a single round of capital, Indie.vc’s redemption program provides the lowest long-term equity cost by a wide margin.

 Your decision is made.